tensorflow/community/rfcs/20190610-standartizing-composite_ops.md

 ### Option 1: Stabilize Gradient Signature

-Option 1 basically revolves about allowing the composite_op is to provide explicit list of side outputs that could possibly be required for the efficient gradient computation.
-The `tf.function` machinery would then validate that the signature actually matches the implementation and just respect the order provided in the signature.
+Option 1 basically revolves about allowing the composite_op to provide explicit list of side outputs that could possibly be required for the efficient gradient computation.
+The `tf.function` machinery would then validate that the signature actually matches the implementation and respect the order provided in the signature.
+Tool  would need to compute the side-output when providing its implementation.

 This option means that we would not be able to significantly change the implementation in the future.
 For instance, if it is discovered that